smartsri18/backend-to-beyond/docker/docker.md

 It is a tool that lets you define and run multi-container docker applications using a simple file(YAML).
 It manages multiple containers as one app (e.g., frontend + backend + database) also defines networks, volumes, dependencies, and environment variables.

+## Docker Volumes

+Docker Volumes are a way to store and persist data outside of containers, ensuring that data survives container restarts or re-creations.

 ## Docker Quick Notes

 ### Port Binding